ThomasDaheim/GPXEditor/README.md

 And why would anyone need a new gpx file editor?

 Unfortunately, my current working horse GPS-Track-Analyse.NET isn't maintained and updated anymore.
-While its still doing all its things perfectly it lacks two features:
+While its still doing all its things perfectly it lacks three features:

 * batch mode to work on multiple files
 * UI mode to work on multiple tracks / tracksegments